IliaW/driving-exam-slots-searcher/README.md

 ## Limitations

 Unfortunately, the service center's website does not have a refresh token.
 The existing access token has a TTL of about 2 hours.
-After this time, you will be notified about re-authorized.
+After this time, you will be notified about reauthorization.